 What Happens After the Screen?

 The screen is just the starting point.
 Once we have your physical profile, we build a targeted plan: joint manipulation and mobilization to restore range of motion, soft tissue work, and golf-specific corrective exercises you can take to the gym or do at home.
 We also communicate with your swing coach when needed — because the most effective approach aligns your physical work with your technique work.
+The goal is simple: remove the physical ceiling on your game.

 If you've been grinding on your swing without results, a golf body assessment might be the missing piece.
 The screen gives you data — not guesswork.
+Book your TPI screen in Fort Worth today.